What is hepatitis A (Hep A)?

 Hepatitis A is a liver infection caused by a virus.
 It can cause liver disease that lasts a few weeks to a few months.
 Most people recover completely.
-Though it is rare, some people can become very ill and die.
+It is rare, but some people can become very ill and die.
 A person becomes infected when they swallow virus that is in the feces of someone who has hepatitis.
 There is no cure for hepatitis A.

 Symptoms include fever, feeling very tired, nausea, loss of appetite, yellowing of the eyes and skin (jaundice), stomach pain, vomiting, dark urine, pale stools and diarrhea.
 It usually takes about a month after infection to notice symptoms, although it can be as short as two weeks and as long as seven weeks.
-Children tend to have few or only mild symptoms.
+Children usually only have a few or mild symptoms.

 How is Hep A spread?